04mayukh/A-neutrosophic-approach-to-deep-learning/README.md

-# A neutrosophic approach to deep learning: For sentiment analysis.
+# Comparison of Neutrosophic Approach to various Deep Learning Models for Sentiment Analysis
 The above code was executed in google Colab.
 Instructions for using:
 1. Copy the files into your Google drive.